Disorder-Free Localization and Fragmentation in a Non-Abelian Lattice Gauge Theory

-which in the staggered fermion description \cite{susskind1977lattice} counts the number of quarks (on even sites) or antiquarks (on odd sites).
-Then, we compute the average quark population $p_{q}(t)$ of each $\hat Q_n$ eigenvalue (single-site quark occupancy, $q\in\{0,1,2\}$), projecting on the corresponding eigensubspace of $\hat Q_n$ and averaging over all sites $\site$:
+which, in the staggered fermion description \cite{Susskind1977LatticeFermions, Calajo2024DigitalQuantumSimulation, Calajo2025QuantumManybodyScarring} counts the number of quarks (on even sites) or antiquarks (on odd sites).
+Then, we compute the average quark population $p_{q}(t)$ of each $\hat{Q}_n$ eigenvalue (single-site quark occupancy, $q\in\{0,1,2\}$), projecting on the corresponding eigensubspace of $\hat Q_n$ and averaging over all sites $\site$:

 where the Kronecker delta $\delta_{\hat{Q}_{\site}, q}$ selects a specific occupancy.
-In \cref{fig_population}(a), we compute the difference between the long-time average predicted by the diagonal ensemble (DE) and the expected final state under ergodic evolution, obtained with the microcanonical ensemble (ME), for the average population of quark excitations generated during the evolution of the GI state \cref{eq_2siteDW} \cite{SM}.
-In particular, we focus on the average deviation
+In \cref{fig_population}(a), we quantify the deviation between the DE and the microcanonical ensemble (ME) predictions for the quark populations of the GI state \cref{eq_2siteDW}.
+The ME value, which reflects the thermal prediction, is obtained by uniformly averaging $\mel{\Phi_s}{\delta_{\hat{Q}_{\site},q}}{\Phi_s}$ over eigenstates $\ket{\Phi_s}$ in a narrow energy window around the initial state energy (see SM).
+In particular, we focus on the average deviation of the single $p_1$ and double $p_2$ quark occupancies

 as a function of the mass and gauge coupling.
-In the regime of $m\gg 1, g^{2}\gtrsim 1$, there is a significant region where the two predictions deviate, indicating the absence of thermalization in the GI sector.
-In SM \cite{SM}, we analyze this regime in detail and attribute the observed nonergodic behavior to HSF \cite{Sala2020ergodicity, Moudgalya_review}, which is known to be prevalent in LGTs \cite{Jeyaretnam2025DFL, ciavarella2025generichilbertspacefragmentation}.
-Since this region is inherently nonthermal in the GI sector, it should be excluded from the preliminary DFL phase diagram shown in \cref{fig_phase_diagram}(a).
+In the regime of $m\gg 1, g^{2}\gtrsim 1$, there is a significant region where the ME and DE predictions deviate, indicating the absence of thermalization in the GI sector.
+In SM \cite{SM}, we analyze this regime in detail and attribute the observed nonergodic behavior to HSF \cite{Sala2020ErgodicityBreakingArising, Moudgalya2022QuantumManybodyScars}, which is known to be prevalent in LGTs \cite{Jeyaretnam2025HilbertSpaceFragmentation, Ciavarella2025GenericHilbertSpace}.
+Since this region is inherently nonthermal in the GI sector due to the Hamiltonian itself being nonergodic in this regime, it should be excluded from the preliminary DFL phase diagram shown in \cref{fig_imbalance}(a), since in our case, DFL is expected to possibly occur only in regimes where the Hamiltonian is ergodic at least in the GI sector.
 Doing so, we identify the different dynamical phases explored by the initial state \cref{eq_bg_superposition} as the ones depicted in \cref{fig_sketch}(c).